 Needless to say, I started my “big girl world” broke.
 The only way I would survive would be to create a budget and be serious about sticking to it.
 It was the only way I could start my big girl life on the right foot.

 So that’s what I did.

 My first real budget was rough.
 I got paid once a month (which only added to the stress of keeping a good budget), and planned out as best I could to spend it wisely.
 But as I mentioned in my post yesterday, there is always a trial period to figure out what budget item is too much, which was too low, and which needed some flexibility from month to month.
 My bills and rent were so high that it was really hard to stay under control with the other areas.
+If your finances are out of control faire une consolidation de dettes could help you.
+Wisconsin Loan Centers offers installment loans West Allis Wi that I trust.
 Food, clothes, eating out and entertainment were the hardest to manage, especially when you are new to a city and need to make friends.
 But after a while, it started to work and somehow I was even able to pay off my student loans by the following spring.

 So that’s my first budgeting experience.
 Do you remember your first budgeting experience?
 Did you keep one in college or not until you entered the real world?

 This is day 9 of a 31-day series on Financial Freedom.
 Click here to see all of the posts.
 Thanks for reading!